wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/ui.md

 ### [Quick Select - A Zelda BOTW Style Quick Menu](https://www.nexusmods.com/newvegas/mods/82249)

-A Zelda BOTW/TOTK style weapon and item selection menus.
+Adds high-quality quick select menus for weapon and item.
+Dramatically improves item usability and weapon swapping in combat and on the go!

 ### [B42 Notify - Corner Messages Overhaul](https://www.nexusmods.com/newvegas/mods/80085)

-Changes the corner notifications to work like in Skyrim - multiple are shown at a time and fading out as new ones appear for better readability.
+Changes the corner notifications to improve readability - multiple appear simultaneously and fade out as new ones appear.

 ### [Recent Loot Log](https://www.nexusmods.com/newvegas/mods/80180)

-Adds a little UI widget that displays what you just looted.
+Adds a UI widget that displays what your recent loot.

 ### [Tutorial Killer](https://mod.pub/falloutnv/53-esp-less-tutorial-killer)

-Removes message boxes that pop up during the tutorial, as well as those that occur once during a new game, and repeating corner-messages.
+Removes tutorial messages, one-time help pop-ups, and repeating corner-messages.

 :::note
 This mod removes **useful information** for new players!
 If this is your first time playing Fallout 3 or Fallout: New Vegas, we would recommend **skipping this mod**, as the info it provides will not be learned through normal gameplay.